S4 method for signature 'OptimizationProblem,Solver' solve(a, b, ...) ## S4 method for signature 'ConservationProblem,missing' solve(a, b, ..., run_checks = TRUE, force = FALSE)

 (e.g. Gurobi can display warnings that include

-"Warning: Model contains large matrix coefficient range"
+"Warning: Model contains large matrix coefficient range" and

-"Warning: Model contains large rhs"
+"Warning: Model contains large rhs").

 The object returned from this function depends on the argument to

-.
-If the argument to a
+a.
+If the argument to a is an

-object, then the
+OptimizationProblem object, then the

-solution is returned as a logical
+solution is returned as a logical vector showing the status

 of each planning unit in each zone.
 However, in most cases, the argument

-is an ConservationProblem
+to a is an ConservationProblem object, and so

 the type of object returned depends on the number of solutions